aiidateam/aiida-core/docs/source/setup/computerandcodes.rst

   Espresso v.5.0.2 with 5.0.3 patches, pw.x code, compiled with openmpi")

-* **default input plugin**: A string that identifies the default input plugin to used to generate new calculations to use with this code.
+* **default input plugin**: A string that identifies the default input plugin to be used to generate new calculations to use with this code.
   This string has to be a valid string recognized by the ``CalculationFactory`` function.
 To get the list of all available Calculation plugin strings, use the ``verdi calculation plugins`` command.
 Note: if you do not want to